 Gmass is commonly used for prospecting, recruiting and cold outreach.
 At its core, Gmass is a relatively simple tool for email merging that’s perfect when you want to improve the efficiency and performance of your outreach campaigns.
 The service appeals most to salespeople, bloggers and recruiters, but it could also be ideal for any business that’s just starting to grow an email list.

 Gmass probably wouldn’t be the product you’d choose to improve your enterprise sales, due to its email sending limits.
 However, you can achieve some excellent sales outreach outcomes if you’re running a smaller company.

 As a lightweight addition to Gmail, Gmass has a few key features and capabilities that make it a valuable tool.

 Automated email sequences

 Just because Gmass isn’t designed specifically for large-scale email marketing, doesn’t mean you can’t send plenty of mass emails in a well-organized sequence.
 Gmass allows you to choose who you want to send your message to, then personalize the content as much as you like by connecting to a Google Sheet, you can also add personalization with first and last names.

 Gmass has email scheduling capabilities, so you can send messages to your customers at just the right time, and you can set repeat mail sending times too.
 Plus, there’s also an option for automatic follow-up emails.
 For companies that need to send cold emails, follow-ups are an excellent way to improve your chances of success.
 Gmass even supports basic behavior-based campaigns.
-For instance, you can create a campaign that emails everyone who has opened your previous email.
+For instance, you can create a campaign to follow up with everyone who has opened your previous email.